 - 3.32 Errors resulting from misunderstanding are addressed by being marked incorrect and then providing an 'action', which addresses the misconception - 3.33 Praise should be specific and linked to assessment criteria that aids students' progress. - 3.4 For all students, some of their work will be marked by a teacher, individually, in small groups or through whole class feedback, who will then provide an opportunity for the student to respond to this feedback.
-This approach is called FAR (Feedback, Action & Response) and is outlined below: - 3.41 Student work is marked using FAR, either verbally or written, and is done so as follows:
+This approach is called FAR (Feedback, Action & Response) and is outlined below: - 3.41 Student work is marked in written form using FAR,-and is done so as follows: